 3.2.7 Maximum shareholdings

 All societies must have a rule that stipulates the maximum shareholding a member may have.
-Many societies set their maximum shareholding at the maximum permitted by law for withdrawable share capital, currently £100,000 (£20,000 in Northern Ireland).
+Many societies set their maximum shareholding at the maximum permitted by law for withdrawable share capital, currently £100,000.
 This maximum does not apply to corporate members that are registered co-operative societies or community benefit societies, where no upper limit applies.

 There is no legal maximum limit for transferable share capital issued by a society.
-For reasons explained in Section 2.2.3, the Community Shares Unit does not advise societies to offer transferable share capital to the general public.
+For reasons explained in Section 2.2.3, the Community Shares Unit does not provide guidance to societies about offering transferable share capital to the general public.

 Most societies also adopt rules that set a minimum shareholding for membership.
 This can vary from a nominal £1 to as much as £1,000 or more.
 A higher minimum shareholding may be justified if the society does not charge an annual subscription, in order to cover the cost of providing membership services.
 However, a high minimum shareholding may be a barrier to membership, which could contravene the co-operative principle of open membership, for societies registering as co-operatives.
 This can be mitigated by establishing mechanisms to allow members to invest in instalments to reach the minimum level.